MIC-DKFZ/nnUNet/documentation/dataset_format.md

 the likes!

 ## Dataset folder structure
-Datasets must be located in the `nnUNet_raw` folder (which you need to define when installing nnU-Net!).
+Datasets must be located in the `nnUNet_raw` folder (which you either define when installing nnU-Net or export/set every time you intend to run nnU-Net commands!).
 Each segmentation dataset is stored as a separate 'Dataset'.
-Datasets are associated with a dataset ID, a three digit integer, and a dataset name (which you can freely choose): Dataset005_Prostate has 'Prostate' as dataset name and the dataset id is 5.
+Datasets are associated with a dataset ID, a three digit integer, and a dataset name (which you can freely choose): For example, Dataset005_Prostate has 'Prostate' as dataset name and the dataset id is 5.
 Datasets are stored in the `nnUNet_raw` folder like this:

     nnUNet_raw/